zahrafeisal/recipe-sharing/README.md

 ## Installation and Setup

-1. Clone this repository
+1. Clone this repository from [https://github.com/zahrafeisal/recipe-sharing](https://github.com/zahrafeisal/recipe-sharing).
-2. To install server dependencies, run:
+2. To install server dependencies, from the project directory run:
    ```
    pipenv install
    pipenv shell
    ```
-3. To install client dependencies, run:
+3. To install client dependencies, from the project directory run:
    ```
    npm install --prefix client
    ```